micmejia/bible-dump/NKJV/Ezekiel/Ezek 42.md

 He came around to the west side _and_ measured five hundred rods by the measuring rod.

 ###### 20
-He measured it on the four sides; it had a wall all around, five hundred _cubits_ long and five hundred wide, to separate the holy areas from the [^d]common.
+He measured it on the four sides; it had a wall all around, five hundred _cubits_ long and five hundred wide, to separate the holy areas from the common.